-For both grants, at least one partner (academic or non-academic) must be from a low- or lower middle-income country, as defined by the DAC-list of the OECD 2022-2023 in Appendix2 1.
+For both grants, at least one partner (academic or non-academic) must be from a low- or lower middleincome country, as defined by the DAC-list of the OECD 2024-2025.
 If well justified, projects in upper middle-income countries can be funded in exceptional cases.